Choosing a Long-Term Care Facility for Older Adults

 - Home Care: Keep in mind that family, friends, volunteers, and professionals can provide an older person with various services in their own home.
 Typically, this help is limited to older adults who only need help with shopping, transportation, and more mundane day-to-day activities.

 - Community Services: Most communities provide care like meal programs, adult daycare centers, and transportation services.
 These services can augment other services you may use and help keep costs down.

 - Assisted Living Facilities: These facilities provide 24-hour assistance and health care in a home-like setting.
 They help with everything from bathing to eating to dressing to taking medicine.

 - Continuing Care Retirement Communities (CCRCs): CCRCs provide a full range of services and base the services on what each resident needs over time.
 CCRCs generally break their care plans into three stages depending on the resident's level of need.
 The stages, from less assistance to more assistance, are: independent living, assisted living, and skilled nursing.
 These are often the most expensive options for long-term health care.

 - Nursing Homes: Nursing homes provide care to people who cannot be cared for at home or in a community setting.
 They provide skilled nursing and rehabilitation services, meals, and help with activities of daily living.

 There are several nursing homes for the care your loved one needs.
 You can choose the right facility for the older adult's particular needs:

-- Skilled Nursing Facilities: these nursing homes provide 24-hour nursing and monitoring.
-They generally should only be used when necessary due to the expense.
+- Skilled Nursing Facilities: These nursing homes provide 24-hour nursing and monitoring.
+They should only be used when necessary due to the expense.

 Once you've decided on the kind of long-term care you need, ask for advice and referrals, preferably from people who have dealt with the institutions in question.